endurantgames/cosmiclegends/src/classes/knight.md

 Most other heroes -- with the exception of some Inventors -- have superhuman powers and abilities.
 You're not like them.
-Your own training and talents are what made you what you are; you may have powers, you may have high-tech devices, but ultimately it comes down to your skill against someone else's.
+Your own training and talents are what made you what you are: you may have a minor super-power, you may have high-tech devices, but ultimately it comes down to your skill against someone else's.

 ## Playing a Knight